What's the Minimum SAT Score for College?

 What's the Lowest SAT Score You Can Get?

 The SAT uses a scale of 400-1600.
-The Math section is worth up to 800 points, and the Reading and Writing tests combine into the Evidence-Based Reading and Writing (ERW) section to give you the other 800 possible points.
-(Note that, on the new, digital SAT, Reading and Writing will be combined into a single section, but this won’t affect scoring.)
+The Math section is worth up to 800 points, and the Reading and Writing section is worth up to 800 possible points.

 The lowest possible score on either section is 200 points.
-So if you got 200 points on Math and 200 on ERW, you'd have a total of 400 points.
+So if you got 200 points on Math and 200 on Reading and Writing, you'd have a total of 400 points.
 In other words, the minimum SAT score is 400.
 (For reference, an average score would be around 1050.)

 More specifically, a 400 would be the score you'd get if you answered zero questions correctly on any of the sections or just left your entire test blank and took a nap.